qmk/qmk_firmware/docs/eeprom_driver.md

 `config.h` override                 | Description                                                                                                              | Default Value
 ------------------------------------|--------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------
 `#define STM32_ONBOARD_EEPROM_SIZE` | The size of the EEPROM to use, in bytes.
-Erase times can be high, so it's configurable here, if not using the whole lot. | Minimum required to cover base _eeconfig_ data, or `1024` if VIA is enabled.
+Erase times can be high, so it's configurable here, if not using the default value. | Minimum required to cover base _eeconfig_ data, or `1024` if VIA is enabled.

 ## I2C Driver Configuration :id=i2c-eeprom-driver-configuration